avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 The Preferences dialogue is accessed via the *Tools->Preferences* menu option.
 The preferences screen will appear something like this:

+TODO: Update preferences image
 ![image](https://github.com/avalon60/ctk_theme_builder/assets/89534395/a87cc60c-9b7e-4429-824d-f8eedefeb53e)

 When you start CTk Theme Builder for the very first time, the theme will be set to _GreyGhost_, as we see in the above image.

-For new installations, the Preferences dialogue should be the first Port of call.
+For new installations, the Preferences dialogue should be the first port of call, if only to ensure that you have updated the Author (see below), to ensure you are adequately credited for your good work.

 #### Author
-For a new installation the Author defaults to the user id that you are logged in as.
+For a new installation the Author defaults to the user name that you are logged in as.
 You can simply over-type this, to whatever suits.

-The author is embedded into the JSON, of any theme files that you create.
+The author, along with some other theme specifics, is automatically embedded into the JSON, of any theme files that you create.
+When you open a theme created (or produced using *Save As*) by CTk Theme Builder, the Author's details can be viewed via the *Files > Provenance* menu option.

 #### Control Panel Theme